nicolaprezza/nicolaprezza.github.io/j1_publications.md

 1. Philip Bille, Travis Gagie, Inge Li Gørtz, and Nicola Prezza. **A Separation Between RLSLPs and LZ77**.
 To appear in *Journal of Discrete Algorithms* (accepted for publication).

+2. Gonzalo Navarro and Nicola Prezza. **Universal Compressed Text Indexing**.
+To appear in *Theoretical Computer Science* (accepted for publication)

 #### International Conferences ####